-Date Program

-Tuesday, July 23, 2024 The state of European Integration

-Excursion to the German Museum of History

-Friday, July 26, 2024 Institutions and Decision-Making / Germany in the EU

-Excursion to a German Federal Ministry

-Tuesday, July 20, 2024

-Tuesday, July 30, 2024 Europe's response to global polycrises

-Excursion to a financial institution

-Friday, August 02, 2024 The EU in a changing world

-The 25 in a shanging weria

-Excursion to a think tank

-Tuesday, August 06, 2024 Identity, Euroscepticism and Populism
+Date Program Tuesday, July 29, 2025 The state of European Integration Excursion to the German Museum of History Friday, August 1, 2025 Institutions and Decision-Making / Germany in the EU Excursion to a German Federal Ministry Tuesday, August 5, 2025 Europe's response to global polycrises Excursion to a financial institution Friday, August 8, 2025 The EU in a changing world Excursion to a think tank Tuesday, August 12, 2025 Identity, Euroscepticism and Populism

 Excursion to the German Federal Foreign Office

-Friday, August 09, 2024 Brexit and further enlargement: Relations with UK and
+Brexit and further enlargement: Relations with UK and candidate countries

-candidate countries

 Excursion to a Lobbying Agency

-Tuesday, August 13, 2024 Immigration and Asylum Policy / Demographic Trends
+Immigration and Asylum Policy / Demographic Trends

 Excursion to an Embassy

-Friday, August 16, 2024 The Future of Europe
+The Future of Europe

 Final discussion / exam

+FUBiS Farewell Ceremony

-^{}Field trips may be subject to change depending on the availability of appointments and speakers.
-On field trip days, adaptation of class times is possible.
+^{}Field trips are subject to change depending on the availability of appointments and speakers.
+On field trip days, class hours may be adjusted.